2xR/rr.pretty/README.rst

 We even left out the attribute list, and ``pretty.info()`` (which is what ``pretty.klass()`` uses behind the scenes) builds it for us.
 That's it!
 You get nice ``__repr__()`` and ``__str__()`` methods for free.

-Finally, a similar result can be also obtained using ``PrettyMixin`` as a base class instead of the class decorator, but that's not listed here because it practically identical to the previous example.
+Finally, a similar result can be also obtained using ``PrettyMixin`` as a base class instead of the class decorator, but that's not listed here because it is practically identical to the previous example.

 Compatibility